HighwayFramework/highwayframework.github.io/source/_posts/2013-10-08-highway-dot-data-v4-dot-1-0-dot-1.markdown

 # Changes

-* No code changes, correcting NuGet metadata for Highway.Data.* not pointing at the correct version.
+* No code changes, correcting NuGet metadata for Highway.Data.* not pointing at the correct version of Highway.Data after the introduction of strong naming.